psparwez/Gemini-clone/README.md

 ## 💬 Feedback

 > [!NOTE]
 > The app is still under development.
-Voice and image <br> input features are placeholders for now.
-We would love your feedback and suggestions!
+Voice and image input features are placeholders for now.<br> We would love your feedback and suggestions!

 Feel free to submit issues or reach out via [GitHub Issues](https://github.com/psparwez/Gemini-clone/issues).